The Static Maxwell System in Three Dimensional Inhomogeneous Isotropic Media, Generalized Non-Euclidean Modification of the System $(R)$ and Fueter's Construction: The Static Maxwell System in Special Cylindrically Layered Media and -Axial-Hyperbolic Non-Euclidean Modification of the System

-\begin{rem} The system $(\ref{eq:A_3^alpha-system})$ in the context of contemporary function theories in higher dimensions may be interpreted independently as a special class of axially symmetric generalizations of the Cauchy-Riemann system. \end{rem}
+\begin{rem} The system $(\ref{eq:A_3^alpha-system})$ in the context of contemporary function theories in higher dimensions and applications in mathematical physics (see, e.g., \cite{GuHaSp:2008,GuHaSp:2016}) may be interpreted as a family of axially symmetric generalizations of the Cauchy-Riemann system in $\mathbb R^3$ for different values of the parameter $\alpha$. \end{rem}